Eschill2u/Eschill2u.github.io/index.md

 - produces summary reports of survey product preservation
 - generates data asset inventory Excel workbooks with custom dropdown lists and auto-filled data from FWS databases (presented nationally with multiple regions expressing interest in adoption)

+#### Pilot Study for Using PRIMR for Survey Review and Planning
+A Quarto report that
+- something

+A R Shiny application that
+- something

 ## National Wildlife Refuge (NWR) Data Workflows